 - High quality and good for gifts

-- 2023 dates: Dec 1-3
+- Next dates: TBA (last one was Dec 1-3 in 2023)

 - See also:

-If you take around a hundred independent labels and designers and give them a bit of space to display and sell their work, then you’ve pretty much described the Weihnachtsquartier.
+If you take around a hundred independent labels and designers and give them a bit of space to display and sell their work, then you’ve pretty much described the WeihnachtsQuartier.
 Billed as a “Christmas” design exhibition with sales, the name refers more to the timing rather than the content.

-Usually held over the first weekend of the Advent season, the event offers a chance to pick out something different that wasn’t mass produced or advertised by an unnaturally slim model on TV.
+Typically held over the first weekend of the Advent season, the event offers a chance to pick out something different that wasn’t mass produced or advertised by an unnaturally slim model on TV.

 Both the quality (excellent) and diversity (ditto) of the products for sale impressed me on my visit.
 Everything from specialist mustards to handmade baby shoes: we got a lot of Christmas shopping done here.